Last reviewed & updated: December, 2022

 Access to confidential information should be shared with others within the Company only on a “need- to-know” basis in connection with responsibilities for the Company, and each employee, officer and director shall use such information only in connection with the conduct of legitimate business on behalf of the Company.
 Employees, officers and directors may not use confidential information for their own benefit, nor to communicate or sell it to any third party.
 The obligation to preserve confidential information continues even after employment ends.

-All employees, officers and directors should endeavour to protect the Company’s assets and ensure their efficient use.
+All employees, officers and directors should endeavor to protect the Company’s assets and ensure their efficient use.
 Theft, carelessness, and waste have a direct impact on the Company’s profitability.
-Any suspected incident of fraud or theft should be immediately reported for investigation.
+Any suspected incident of fraud, theft or misuse should be immediately reported for investigation.
 Company assets should be used for legitimate business purposes and should not be used for non-Company business.

 The obligation to protect the Company’s assets includes its proprietary information.
 Proprietary information includes intellectual property, such as trade secrets, patents, trademarks, and copyrights, as well as business, marketing and service plans, engineering and manufacturing ideas, designs, databases, records, salary information, and any unpublished financial data and reports.
 Unauthorized use or distribution of this information would violate Company policy.
 It could also be illegal and result in civil or even criminal penalties.